 What the Research Actually Shows

 The data is compelling.
-In recent clinical trials, participants using tirzepatide lost between 13% and 16% of their starting weight over 18 months, compared to roughly 3% in the placebo group.
-For someone weighing 280 pounds, that’s a difference between losing about 8 pounds and losing 40+ pounds through medication alone.
+In recent clinical trials, participants using newer dual-agonist GLP-1 medications lost between 13% and 16% of their starting weight over 18 months, compared to roughly 3% in the placebo group.
+For someone weighing 280 pounds, that’s a difference between losing about 8 pounds and losing 40+ pounds with medical intervention.

 But weight loss is only part of the story.
 These medications also produce measurable improvements in blood pressure, cholesterol profiles, and inflammatory markers.
 Early research suggests potential cardiovascular benefits that extend beyond what we’d expect from weight loss alone.

 The trade-off?
 Most people experience gastrointestinal side effects—nausea, constipation, or changes in appetite—that typically improve within weeks.
-Rare but serious complications can include pancreatitis or gallbladder dysfunction, which is why medical supervision isn’t a luxury—it’s a requirement.
+Rare but serious complications can occur, which is why medical supervision isn’t a luxury—it’s a requirement.

 Who Actually Benefits?

 These aren’t vanity medications.
-The FDA approved them for adults who meet specific criteria:
+Current FDA-approved indications generally include adults who meet specific criteria:

 - BMI of 30 or higher, regardless of other health conditions, or

-- BMI of 27 or higher with at least one obesity-related condition (diabetes, hypertension, dyslipidemia)
+- BMI of 27 or higher with at least one weight-related condition (such as diabetes, hypertension, or dyslipidemia)

 They’re designed for sustained use, not crash diets.
-If you stop taking them, weight typically returns unless you’ve made lasting behavioral changes alongside the medication.
+If treatment is discontinued, weight typically returns unless lasting behavioral changes have been established alongside the medical therapy.

 Your Path Forward at Synergy

-Starting GLP-1 therapy isn’t just about getting a prescription.
-It requires a comprehensive assessment and ongoing partnership.
+Effective medical weight management isn’t just about a prescription.
+It requires a comprehensive assessment and an ongoing partnership with a physician who knows your full health picture.

 During treatment: You’ll see our team regularly.
-We monitor your response, adjust dosing as needed, help manage side effects, and provide nutrition and behavioral support.
-This medication works best when combined with practical lifestyle modifications—not instead of them.
+We monitor your response, adjust your care plan as needed, help manage side effects, and provide nutrition and behavioral support.
+Medical weight management works best when combined with practical lifestyle modifications—not instead of them.

 Your accountability: Success requires commitment.
-These medications are a tool, not a solution.
+Modern weight loss medications are a tool, not a solution.
 They work when paired with attention to nutrition, movement, sleep, and stress management.
 We help guide those changes, but you’re the one driving them.

-The internet is full of stories about sourcing these medications from questionable sources.
-Counterfeit injectables exist.
-Unregulated compounding happens.
-Telehealth services operate in legal gray zones.
+The internet is full of stories about people sourcing weight loss medications from questionable channels.
+Counterfeit products exist.
+Unregulated suppliers operate online.
+Some telehealth-only services offer minimal evaluation before prescribing

-At Synergy, every medication is prescribed by a board-certified physician (Dr. Essam is dual board-certified in Internal Medicine and Obesity Medicine), verified through legitimate pharmaceutical channels, and delivered with consistent medical oversight.
+At Synergy, you receive care from a board-certified physician (Dr. Essam Rashad is dual board-certified in Internal Medicine and Obesity Medicine) in our Lewisville, Texas office.
+Every treatment plan is built on a thorough in-person evaluation, ongoing labs, and consistent medical oversight.
 That matters because your safety—and your results—depend on it.

 Ready to Have the Conversation?

-If you’re considering GLP-1 therapy, the first step isn’t a commitment—it’s a consultation.
+If you’re considering medical weight management, the first step isn’t a commitment—it’s a consultation.
 We’ll explore whether this approach aligns with your goals, your health profile, and your readiness for change.

 Contact Synergy Weight Loss & Primary Care to schedule your evaluation.